kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/02_ktor-jvm.md

 ```

-Let's open several URLs from the output to see different Mandelbrot set
+Let's open several URLs from the output to see the different Mandelbrot set
 images.
-We may try changing coordinates back and forth to see more images.
+We can try changing the coordinates back and forth to see more images.
-It is clear -- we do need a better UI for the renderer.
-Let's implement it now!
+It's clear we need a better UI for the renderer.
+Let's implement that now!